 There are more things that I will address in today’s article, but for starters, let’s just head over and check out the best websites in Romania for long term rentals or for buying properties.

-Please have in mind that we’re talking about long term rentals in Romania (6+ months, usually a year-long contract) even though some of the people listing their properties here might also agree with renting shorter term, but with higher prices:
+These are all for long-term rentals (6+ months, usually a year-long contract), even though some of the people listing their properties here might also agree with renting for shorter terms.
+These websites also have plenty of offers for those interested in buying.

 Storia